BlackZork/mqmgateway/README.md

     Map key must be a single 16-bit value.
 All keys must be unique.
     Map value can be a 32-bit int value or a string.
 All values must be unique.
     Special characters `{}:,"\` must be escaped with `\`.
+    Due to yaml-cpp limitation, no space between key and value is allowed.

     When used in command section reverse mapping is done.